-This flier/logo, designed by The Avenue Concept for the gallery exhibit (2015) symbolizes that African descendants in America went from the horrific chains of slavery to the shackles of the prison industrial complex.
-And so many are not even making it to jail because their lives are being stolen in cold blood on the streets of America.
-Not just by fellow citizens or hate mongers, but by those who are paid by us to serve and protect.
-Many of these victims are innocent children and even those who are outcast by the label criminal, felon or mentally ill, do not deserve to be shot down like rabid animals.
+This flier/logo, designed by The Avenue Concept for the gallery exhibit (2015) symbolizes the transition African descendants in America have undergone; from the horrific chains of slavery to the shackles of the prison industrial complex.
+In addition to this segue by way of the 13th amendment, so many oppressed people are not even making it to jail because their lives are being stolen in cold blood on the streets of America.
+Not just by fellow citizens or hate mongers, but by those who are paid by us to serve and protect, law enforcement.
+Many of these victims are innocent children and even those who are outcast and stereotyped by the label criminal, felon or mentally ill, do not deserve to be shot down or suffocated like rabid animals.

 A RED RECORD II: IN MEMORIAM